EU-OSHA/oira.documentation/docs/xml.rst

   This file was copied from Wichert's original documentation: https://github.com/euphorie/Euphorie/blob/master/docs/xml.rst We need to find the appropriate place in the new structure.

-Euphorie supports import and exporting of surveys via a simple `XML
+Euphorie supports import and exporting of OiRA tools via a simple `XML
 <http://en.wikipedia.org/wiki/XML>`_ format.
 The document used is similar to the
-structure of a survey as it appears in an Euphorie site.
-This chapter assumes that you are already familiar with the basic survey structure.
+structure of an OiRA tool as it appears in a Euphorie site.
+This chapter assumes that you are already familiar with the basic structure of OiRA tools.

 The current XML format is 1.0 and uses an XML namespace of ``http://xml.simplon.biz/euphorie/survey/1.0``.